 (A) What is work registration?

-Work registration is the process for identifying employable individuals who are participating in the food assistance program.
-Individuals who are work registered are then assessed by the county agency through the appraisal process set forth in rule 5101:4-3-29 of the Administrative Code and assigned to an appropriate employment and training activity.
+Work registration is the process for identifying employable individuals who are applying for or are participating in the supplemental nutrition assistance program (SNAP).
+Individuals who are work registered must comply with the requirements described in rule 5101: 4-3- 11.1 of the Administrative Code.

-(B) Who must be work registered for the food assistance employment and training program?
+(B) Who must be work registered for SNAP?

 (1) A person younger than sixteen years of age.